geekprotem/40kTools/list_generator/readme.md

 * make it possible to have a unit with 2 different definitions to represent optional loadouts (for those that magnetize weapons or have swappable modles)

+* add option to restrict the number of units of a particular type|datasheet

+* add the ability to have a definition file to determine what picks to use